 The Corporation may use the Broadridge QuickVoteTM service to assist Non-Registered Shareholders with voting their Common Shares.
-Non-Registered Shareholders may be contacted by Kingsdale Shareholder Services to conveniently obtain a vote directly over the telephone.
 Broadridge then tabulates the results of all instructions received and provides the appropriate instructions respecting the voting Common Shares to be represented at the Meeting.